-- For notices posted in public locations rather than published in the newspaper: - The Grant Recipient must allow three additional days for public comments on the review if the notices are posted rather than published in the newspaper, as required by 24 CFR §§58.43 and 58.45. - Floodplain notices must be published "in an appropriate local printed news medium" according to federal regulation.
-Therefore, posting the notices alone does not comply with regulatory requirements. - Affidavit of Posting (Form A101) is required for notices posted rather than published.
-The affidavit must be notarized following the comment period. - This NOI/RROF must also be sent, at a minimum, to the following:11 - Local news media; - o Individuals and groups known to be interested in its activities; and - Appropriate tribal, local, state, and federal agencies and TDA. - For Environmental Assessments Notice of the FONSI must be sent to the regional office of the U.S. Environmental Protection Agency (EPA) having jurisdiction.
+- The required notice(s) is generally published in a newspaper of general circulation in the community, see Chapter 1 Administration and Reporting, Section 1.1.5, for detailed instructions regarding public notices and documentation. - For notices posted in public locations rather than published in the newspaper: - The Grant Recipient must allow three additional days for public comments on the review if the notices are posted rather than published in the newspaper, as required by 24 CFR §§58.43 and 58.45. - See Section 3.1.3, 8-Step Decision Making Process for Floodplain Management and Protection of Wetlands for limitations on posting floodplain notices. - Affidavit of Posting (Form A101) is required for notices posted rather than published.
+The affidavit must be notarized following the comment period. - This NOI/RROF must also be sent, at a minimum, to the following:13 - Local news media; - o Individuals and groups known to be interested in its activities; and - Appropriate tribal, local, state, and federal agencies and TDA. - For Environmental Assessments Notice of the FONSI must be sent to the regional office of the U.S. Environmental Protection Agency (EPA) having jurisdiction.
 To prepare for public comment, select the Print button on the Environmental Review Main Form in TDA-GO.
-This will allow the environmental preparer to print the checklists required for the ERR. - Public Comment Periods Required notices must afford the public the following minimum comment periods: 12 - When the level of review is Notice of Finding of No Significant Impact (FONSI), the period that the Grant Recipient must accept public comment on the Notice is (fifteen) 15 days when published, or if no publication, eighteen (18) days when mailing and posting. - When the level of review is Notice of Intent to Request Release of Funds (NOI-RROF), the period that the Grant Recipient must accept public comment on the Notice is seven (7) days when published, or if no publication, ten (10) days when mailing and posting. - When the level of review is concurrent or combined notices, the period that the Grant Recipient must accept public comment on the Notice is fifteen (15) days when published or, if no publication, eighteen (18) days when mailing and posting.
+This will allow the environmental preparer to print the checklists required for the ERR. - Public Comment Periods Required notices must afford the public the following minimum comment periods:14 - When the level of review is Notice of Finding of No Significant Impact (FONSI), the period that the Grant Recipient must accept public comment on the Notice is (fifteen) 15 days when published, or if no publication, eighteen (18) days when mailing and posting. - When the level of review is Notice of Intent to Request Release of Funds (NOI-RROF), the period that the Grant Recipient must accept public comment on the Notice is seven (7) days when published, or if no publication, ten (10) days when mailing and posting. - When the level of review is concurrent or combined notices, the period that the Grant Recipient must accept public comment on the Notice is fifteen (15) days when published or, if no publication, eighteen (18) days when mailing and posting.
 Public comment periods must account for public access to the notice. - All time periods shall be counted in calendar days.
-The first day of a time period begins at 12:01 a.m. local time on the day following the publication or the mailing and posting date of the notice which initiates the time period.13 Public comment periods must account for public access to the notice.
+The first day of a time period begins at 12:01 a.m. local time on the day following the publication or the mailing and posting date of the notice which initiates the time period.15 Public comment periods must account for public access to the notice.